adarro/ddo-calc/docs/roadmap.md

 The end goal of this project.

 To keep a more consistent look and feel, a more universal client will be pursued.
-The client may add richer feature such as importing / exporting characters to other formats such as the commonly accepted forum post format and hopefully a format that will allow importing or exporting to other popular DDO Clients so users to try this without the need to start from scratch or feel locked into this tool.
+The client may add richer feature such as importing / exporting characters to other formats such as the commonly accepted forum post format and hopefully a format that will allow importing or exporting to other popular DDO Clients so users may try this without the need to start from scratch or feel locked into this tool.

-Targets
+### Targets
 * Mobile / Tablet
 An Android client for mobile and or tablet.
 * Desktop